stoyan-shopov/troll/Readme.md

-The code of the *troll* needs to grow in order to completely and gracefully support all of the features described above, but how is it possible to support all of the features described in a meagre
+The code of the *troll* needs to grow in order to completely and gracefully support all of the features described above, but how is it possible to support all of the features described in a meager
 ***4000*** lines of code?

 The observations described below have been taken in account in order